 Billy Collins is an American phenomenon.
 No poet since Robert Frost has managed to combine high critical acclaim with such broad popular appeal.
 His work has appeared in a variety of periodicals including The New Yorker, The Paris Review, and The American Scholar, he is a Guggenheim fellow and a New York Public Library “Literary Lion.”
 His last three collections of poems have broken sales records for poetry.
 His readings are usually standing room only, and his audience – enhanced tremendously by his appearances on National Public Radio – includes people of all backgrounds and age groups.
 The poems themselves best explain this phenomenon.
 The typical Collins poem opens on a clear and hospitable note but soon takes an unexpected turn; poems that begin in irony may end in a moment of lyric surprise.
 No wonder Collins sees his poetry as “a form of travel writing” and considers humor “a door into the serious.”
 It is a door that many thousands of readers have opened with amazement and delight.

 Billy Collins has published twelve collections of poetry, including Questions About Angels, The Art of Drowning, Sailing Alone Around the Room: New & Selected Poems, Nine Horses, The Trouble With Poetry and Other Poems, Ballistics, Horoscopes for the Dead, and Picnic, Lightning.
-His books Aimless Love: New and Selected Poems 2003 – 2013, and The Rain in Portugal were New York Times bestsellers.
+His books Aimless Love: New and Selected Poems 2003 – 2013, The Rain in Portugal. and Whale Day And Other Poems were New York Times bestsellers.
 A collection of his haiku, She Was Just Seventeen, was published by Modern Haiku Press in fall 2006.
 He has also published two chapbooks, Video Poems and Pokerface.
 In addition, he has edited two anthologies of contemporary poetry: Poetry 180: A Turning Back to Poetry and 180 More: Extraordinary Poems for Every Day, was the guest editor of The Best American Poetry 2006, and edited Bright Wings: An Illustrated Anthology of Poems about Birds, illustrated by David Allen Sibley.
-His most recent book is Whale Day And Other Poems (Penguin Random House, September 29, 2020).
-He is currently working on his next book of poetry to be released by Penguin Random House in the Fall of 2022.
+He is currently working on his next book of poetry titled Musical Tables (Penguin Random House, November 2022).